iconfinder/icon_templates/README.md

 ###Grid

 The grid used is 32 x 32 pixels, but don't adhere exactly to the grid since adhering to the grid to rigidly can hurt the aesthetic of the icon.
-So I follow the grid more as a guide than a set rule.
+Follow the grid more as a guide than a set rule.

 ####Icons for Android
 24 x 24 and 48 x 48 px